deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 ## Reserved list file format

-Reserved lists are handled in a similar way to [premium lists](./premium-list-management.md), except that rather than each label having a price, it has a reservation type.
+Reserved lists are handled in a similar way to [premium lists](./premium-list-management.md), except that instead of each label having a price, it has a reservation type.
 The valid values for reservation types are:

 *   **`UNRESERVED`** - The default value for any label that isn't reserved.